xlzy19/bigbrain/README.md

 This assignment is due Friday the 25th of April, 8pm.

+## Change Log

+* 09/04: Updated typos in spec (headers, bad sum of marks); removed custom.js to simplify; better defined a structure; made clearer what is and isn't required in the main game blob.

+## 1. Setup

 **Please run `./util/setup.sh` in your terminal before you begin.
 This will set up some checks in relation to the "Git Commit Requirements".**

 It's important to note that you should **NOT** use any pre-built web app templates or any AI web app creators for this assignment.